KOTOBOPOT/WoundAnalyzer/README.md

-# StyleTransferBot
+# Wound Analyzer
-This repository contains Telegram Bot which transfer  input style image into input content image
+This repository contains Telegram Bot which analyze wound image for different tissue types.

 ## Neural Network
-StyleNet is got from official Pytorch site pytorch.org
+Model UNet++ is used in the repository

 ## Bot
 Bot released by python module telebot

 ## Telegram Commands:
-/set_content - Get content image <br />
+/pr - Get image and send result of processing<br />
-/set_style - Get style image<br />
-/draw - Make result image<br />
 /cancel - Cancel current command<br />
 /help - Get info about bot<br />